A giant, gooey chocolate chip pumpkin pizookie.

-Above, topped with my Homemade Vanilla Ice Milk.
+Above, topped with my Homemade Healthy Vanilla Ice Cream.

-More than one person at the party said it was the best pie he or she had ever eaten, and I think every single crumb was gone just ten minutes after I served the pie.
+To say it was a huge success would be an understatement!
+More than one person at the party said it was the best pie he or she had ever eaten, and I think every single crumb was gone just ten minutes after I served the pie!
 Seriously, do not worry about serving the following recipe to a crowd of “non-healthy” eaters.
-They will devour this healthier pie like there is no tomorrow.
+They will devour this healthier chocolate chip pie like there is no tomorrow.

-If you’re still unsure, read the 1000+ comments on this post.
+If you’re still unsure, read the 1000+ positive comments on this post.

 (You’ll find a similar number of positive comments and rave reviews if you look at my white bean blondie and cookie dough posts.
 I know it seems weird, but these bean desserts are actually HUGE crowd pleasers.
 Honest!)